 Please don’t hesitate to contact me if you have questions about Eastside, or when you decide you are ready to join this church family in fulfilling God’s call to build Christ’s church one person at a time.

-Eastside Baptist Church exists to build a strong church or body of believers that are active in reaching the lost for Christ while taking care of one another and having fun in the process FOR THE GLORY OF GOD.
-We strive to fulfill our mission through our Core Values.
+Eastside Baptist Church exists to GLORIFY GOD by Growing a strong church or body of believers that are Actively Growing in Faith and Actively reaching the lost for Christ while Taking Care of one another and Having Fun in the process.
+We strive to fulfill our mission by applying our Core Values.

-Our Core Values help keep us on track as we seek to live out our mission of making and becoming fully devoted followers of Christ through the renewing and transforming power of the gospel for the glory of God.
+Our Core Values help keep us on track as we seek to live out our mission.
 Our Core Values are…

 Dependent on God